mldangelo/personal-site/docs/design-goals.md

 # Design Goals

+This projects attempts to follow these design principles.
+Feedback and discussion around these are encouraged.
+Please feel free to submit an issue or get in touch.

 ## Simple

 1. Someone learning web development should be able to clone this repo and start making it their own within a few minutes.
+2. Does not require reading a large amount of documentation.

 ## Fast